-- a) The provision of colour in building materials, coordinated street furniture, fixtures and surface treatments, greening and public art, and other enhanced pedestrian amenities to offset seasonal darkness, promote sustainability and provide visual interest; - b) Lighting that is context appropriate and in accordance with applicable standards and guidelines; and - c) Mitigating micro-climate impacts, including in the winter and during extreme heat conditions in the summer, on public and private amenity spaces through such measures as strategic tree planting, shade structures, setbacks, and providing south facing exposure where feasible.
+- a) The provision of colour in building materials, coordinated street furniture, fixtures and surface treatments, greening and public art, and other enhanced pedestrian amenities to offset seasonal darkness, promote sustainability and provide visual interest; - b) Lighting that is context appropriate and in accordance with applicable standards and auidelines; and - c) Mitigating micro-climate impacts, including in the winter and during extreme heat conditions in the summer, on public and private amenity spaces through such measures as strategic tree planting, shade structures, setbacks, and providing south facing exposure where feasible.

-Comment: This project includes design elements providing for appropriate pedestrian scale including balconies, colour and texture variation.
+Comment: This project includes design elements providing for appropriate pedestrian scale including balconies, colour, and texture variation which emphasizes the lower two storeys and separates the third storey through articulation, materiality, and colour.
 A buffer of soft landscaping will be provided surrounding the site to promote sustainability and aesthetic appeal.
 To mitigate micro-climate impacts, trees are proposed as per the Landscape Plan.
 The development will also provide a pedestrian sidewalk within the site which will connect the building's primary entrance to the existing sidewalk along Stittsville Main Street.
-This pedestrian entrance to the site will be separated by grass to the new vehicular access driveway from Main Street.
-The driveway will lead to the rear of the site where there will be 18 bicycle bays and 18 parking spaces (including 1 barrier-free).
+This pedestrian entrance to the primary entrance comes from the public sidewalk through a grassed front yard.
+The proposed driveway comes in along the south property line leading to a small parking area at the rear of the site where there will be 18 bicycle bays and 19 parking spaces (1 barrier-free).
 Exterior amenity spaces will also be capable of being transformed into snow storage areas during winter and a designated waste and recycling area will be provided.